 There are several key reasons for not accepting the initial offer and for pursuing compensation:

-- Lost wages – A neck or back injury can not only slow you down, it can prevent you from doing your job, resulting in lost wages.
-Even desk jobs involve proper posture and turning your head, and driving your car to work may suddenly become impossible due to a neck brace.
+- Lost wages - A neck or back injury can not only slow you down, but it can prevent you from doing your job, resulting in lost wages.
+Even desk jobs involve proper posture and turning your head, or driving your car to work may suddenly become impossible due to a neck brace.

-- Accountability – No one should pay out-of-pocket for medical expenses or suffer financial stress due to another driver’s carelessness.
-Holding the negligent driver responsible for their actions may help to assure they will never drive recklessly again.
+- Accountability - No one should pay out-of-pocket for medical expenses or suffer financial stress due to another driver's carelessness.
+Holding the negligent driver responsible for their actions may help to ensure they will never drive recklessly again.

 There's no quick fix to your life after a traumatic car accident.
 Neck and back pain can follow you throughout your life and long after the initial injury.
 Pursuing a settlement is your opportunity to seek legal action against the responsible party.

-- Medical expenses both past, present, and future
+- Medical expenses, both past, present, and future

 - Rehabilitation costs